How to Send Files Securely

 5. Ease of Use

-A secure file transfer platform should have a simple interface that’s as easy as sending an email.
+A secure file sharing platform should have a simple interface that’s as easy as sending an email.
 That way, even non-technical users can feel confident securely sharing files without risking the transfer of sensitive information to the wrong person or organization.

 Stay Compliant with MASV